Gabriella439/slides/marketing/marketing.md

 In other words, if you market a tool well, no misleading claims, hype, nor corporate backing is necessary.

-# Questions?

-* What is "marketing"?
-* The chasm
-* Crossing the chasm
-* Market selection

 # The Technology Adoption Life Cycle

 The technology adoption life cycle models adoption of _discontinuous_ changes